 - Slow to respond to phone calls and live chat requests

-British Gas offer a huge range of different fixed-rate and variable-rate tariffs covering different contract periods.
+British Gas offers a huge range of different fixed-rate and variable-rate tariffs covering different contract periods.
 They also offer tariffs for pre-payment customers.

 Some of the tariffs are online-only tariffs and customers are required to manage all aspects of their accounts online.
 There are also tariffs where British Gas produces certificates to ensure that the electricity is 100% renewable.

-The electric vehicle tariff, Electric Drivers Energy Plan Sep 2021, is a fixed-rate tariff for electric vehicle owners that offers a lower overnight electricity price to make it cheaper for electric vehicle owners to charge their vehicles.
+The electric vehicle tariff, Electric Drivers Energy Plan Sep 2021, is a fixed-rate tariff for electric vehicle owners.
+It offers a lower overnight electricity price to make it cheaper for electric vehicle owners to charge their vehicles.
 The electricity supplied via this tariff is 100% renewable.